MC42/hi-im.kim/writing/pmmm/sous-chef.md

 Besides, she hadn't stolen any guns this loop through yet.

-Luckily, she was already in the habit of turning off the holo-projectors when they weren't in use.
-Otherwise, her sterile isolation void might have dissuaded the street smart Kyoko from taking shelter from the first wave of rain.

 "S-Sorry about the mess."

 "Beats the street.
 I've had worse when I was at th—"  she began, cutting herself off as she chomped down onto her Rocky.

+*She's gonna be judgy, isn't she...*

-Homura opted to not push her on where she got the Pocky.
+Homura opted to not push her to finish her sentence, or to ask where she got the Pocky.
 She knew rather well that she was between, well, everything at the moment.

 "Oh, Kyoko-san—"

 "Akemi...
-Can it with the honorifics.
+Y' don't need to do the honorific thing.
 We're just girls."

+Homura swallowed awkwardly, and resolved to be kinder.

 "I hope you find it comfortable.
 Blankets are in the small table next to the couch."